argoproj/argo-cd/docs/user-guide/config-management-plugins.md

     The `lockRepo` key is not relevant for sidecar plugins, because sidecar plugins do not share a single source repo directory when generating manifests.

-### 2. Write discovery rules for your plugin
+### 2. Write discovery rules for your plugin, or use the plugin name

-Sidecar plugins use discovery rules instead of a plugin name to match Applications to plugins.
+Sidecar plugins can use discovery rules instead of a plugin name to match Applications to plugins.

-Write rules applicable to your plugin [using the instructions above](#1-write-the-plugin-configuration-file) and add them to your configuration file.
+If you want to use discovery instead of the plugin name to match applications to your plugin, write rules applicable to your plugin [using the instructions above](#1-write-the-plugin-configuration-file) and add them to your configuration file.

-!!! note
-    After installing your sidecar plugin, you may remove the `name` field from the plugin config in your Application specs for auto-discovery or update the name to `<metadata.name>-<spec.version>` if version was mentioned in the `ConfigManagementPlugin` spec or else just use `<metadata.name>`.
+To use the name instead of discovery, update the name in your application manifest to `<metadata.name>-<spec.version>` if version was mentioned in the `ConfigManagementPlugin` spec or else just use `<metadata.name>`.
 For example:

 ```yaml
 apiVersion: argoproj.io/v1alpha1